WesternGamer/CustomLoadingBackgrounds/README.md

 2. Paste your images here.
 File name does not matter; file name must end in `.png` or `.dds`.
 3. You are done!

-## How to add Custom Images to Main Menu
+## How to add Custom Videos to Main Menu

 NOTE: Only `.wmv` files are accepted.
 Any other files not ending in `.wmv` will be ignored. `.WMV` will not work.